 - 1. All members of the medical staff, with exception of the following departments and classifications, shall be entitled to admit patients to the medical center: Departments of Emergency Medicine and Pathology, and the classifications of telemedicine, non-residence and emeritus.
-A practitioner who has been granted Locum Tenens may also admit patients. - 2.
+A practitioner who has been granted Locum Tenens may also admit patients.
+Orders for medications and treatment may be written by members of the Medical Staff, as specified in the Bylaws. - 2.
 A member of the Medical Staff shall be responsible for the medical care and treatment of each patient in the hospital, and for the completeness and accuracy of the medical record.
 Whenever these responsibilities are transferred to another Staff member, a note covering the transfer of responsibility shall be entered into the medical record.
 The permission of the practitioner receiving the patient is required. - 3.
 Except in an emergency, no patient shall be admitted to the hospital until provisional diagnosis or valid reason for admission has been stated.
 In the case of an emergency, such statement shall be recorded as soon as possible. - 4.
 Admission to Intensive and Cardiac Care Units: If any question as to the validity of admission or to discharge from any critical care unit should arise, that decision is to be made through consultation with medical director of the respective unit. - 5.
 The Medical Staff will abide by the approved Utilization Management Plan as adopted by the Medical Staff. - 6.
 Patients shall be discharged only on order of the attending practitioner.
 Should a patient leave the hospital against the advice of the attending practitioner, or without proper discharge, a notation of the incident shall be made in the patient's medical record. - 7.
 In the event of a hospital death, the deceased shall be pronounced dead by the attending practitioner or his designee.
 Policies with respect to release of dead bodies shall conform to state and local laws, and physicians are required to comply with medical examiner notification when applicable. - 8.
 An autopsy may be performed only with a written consent, signed in accordance with state law.
 Indications for considering an autopsy are defined by the Medical Staff's Autopsy Policy.